 - Always feeling like older leaders are moving (not literally physically moving) too slow, and that younger leaders are expected to slow down to match them.

 If you’re worried about being too slow as a leader, surround yourself with younger leaders and give them permission to lead and experiment.

 The best older leaders don’t restrain the next generation, they release them.The best older leaders don't restrain the next generation, they release them.
 Click To Tweet

 What Should You Do About This?

 I am a fan of all four generations currently in the workplace.
 This is far more fixable than you think.

-Here’s what’s true: so much of the misunderstanding between the generations in the workplace is about how we work, not whether we work.
-The solution is not to clear house and get rid of older leaders, or frustrate younger leaders so badly they leave or start their own thing (which more and more are doing, by the way).
+Here’s what’s true: So much of the misunderstanding between the generations in the workplace is about how we work, not whether we work.
+The solution is not to clean house and get rid of older leaders, or frustrate younger leaders so badly they leave or start their own thing (which more and more are doing, by the way).